• Products

 1. It enables you to profit from the short-term volatility or rise/fall in stock prices.

 2. Since shares do not get credited to your demat account, BTST trades are exempt from Demat Debit Transaction Fees.
-The best trading account of reputed financial houses like Kotak Securities follow this practice in letter and spirit.
-So, traders need not to worry about hefty charges.
+Traders therefore need not worry about hefty charges.

 3. If you discover intraday trading to be unprofitable, BTST will offer your transactions an additional two days to perform better.